Using art to help end the opioid epidemic

 FAYETTEVILLE, Ark.
-(KNWA) — Two families are coming together after both sharing the experience of losing a loved one to drugs.
+(KFTA) — Two families are coming together after both sharing the experience of losing a loved one to drugs.

 I just started cryingBrittany Adams